 You can also use the external link button () to open the map link in a new tab.

-Anyone who has access to the the share link or the embedded version will be able to view the map, even if the project is private.
+Anyone who has access to the the share link or the embedded version (and, when applicable, the password) will be able to view the map, even if the project is private.

 Shared/embedded maps will reflect updates you have made to the content of the map (elements, connections, and loops) and to views.
 Note that updates may take up to one hour to appear.

 Advanced Options for Embeds